learning-zone/html-basics/notes/HTML5.md

 ---

-#### Open up your last project, explain your code and thought process.
+#### Q. Open up your last project, explain your code and thought process.
     // This is probably one of my favorite and most important questions.
     // When I hire I like to hire candidates who are very passionate about what they do,
     // and so programming isn’t something they just do at their job.